Sanity Pricing 2026: Real Limits, Hidden Costs & When Free Runs Out

 One important caveat up front: Sanity adjusts its pricing periodically.
-Everything below reflects publicly available information as of May 2026.
-Treat the numbers here as a working model for scoping, then verify the exact figures on Sanity's official pricing page before signing anything.
+Everything below reflects publicly available information, last checked on 2026-07-11 against Sanity's official pricing page — the only source that's ever fully authoritative.
+Treat the numbers here as a working model for scoping, then re-verify the exact figures there before signing anything.

 What the Free plan actually gives you